Welcome!

 Eligibility

-All K-12 schools that are located in Northern Colorado qualify to submit an application to the Learning in Our Watershed program.
+All K-12 schools that are located in Northern Colorado qualify to submit an application to the Learning in Our Watershed program, however the 3-touch model the program is based on is geared toward grades 2-5.
 Priority will be given to Title 1 schools and 4th grade classes per grant requirements for the largest funder of this program.
 Additional requests from schools from areas beyond NOCO will be considered as funding allows.

 Requirements